findhit/coreos/docs/cli/destroying-a-cluster.md

 In case you have provisioned some nodes into a new cluster and you want to destroy all of them to start over, we have a command for that!

-Clusters should have a discovery url that should be changed whenever you want to start a new one.

 `coreos kill` command handles the hard job of deleting existing nodes and configured accounts on-the-fly.